Kong/docs.konghq.com/app/_src/gateway-operator/concepts/gateway-configuration.md

 title: Gateway Configuration
 ---

-{{ site.kgo_product_name }} provides a `GatewayConfiguration` CRD that allows you to customise the deployment of both `ControlPlane` and `DataPlane` resources.
+{{ site.kgo_product_name }} provides a `GatewayConfiguration` CRD to customise the deployment of both `ControlPlane` and `DataPlane` resources.

-These customizations are primarily used to set the container image to be used and any environment variables required by the containers.
+These customizations are primarily used to set the container image and any environment variables that are required by the containers.

 Here is an example of the `GatewayConfiguration` that provides an enterprise license for {{ site.base_gateway }}.